Commandos (United Kingdom): Commando units

 The Commando units formed in the United Kingdom were: No. 1, No. 2, No. 3, No. 4, No. 5, No. 6, No. 7, No. 8 (Guards), No. 9, No. 10 (Inter-Allied), No. 11 (Scottish), No. 12, No. 14 (Arctic), No. 30, and No. 62 Commando.
-At the same time there were four Commando units formed in the Middle East: No. 50, No. 51, No, 52, and the Middle East Commando.
+At the same time four Commando units were formed in the Middle East: No. 50, No. 51, No. 52, and the Middle East Commando.
 The No. 10 (Inter-Allied) Commando was formed from volunteers from the occupied territories and enemy aliens.
 It was the largest Commando unit formed, and contained troops from France, Belgium, Poland, Norway, the Netherlands, and No. 3 (X) Troop.
 The No. 3 (X) Troop consisted of enemy aliens; it was also known as the English, Jewish, or British troop and was officially renamed the Miscellaneous Troop in 1944.
 Most of the troop had German, Austrian, or Eastern European backgrounds, while others were political or religious refugees from Nazi Germany.

 Some Commandos were designated for different tasks from the start.
 No. 2 Commando was always intended to be a parachute unit.
 In June 1940 they began parachute training and were re-designated the 11th Special Air Service (SAS) Battalion, which eventually became the 1st Parachute Battalion.
 After their re-designation a new No. 2 Commando was formed.
 Other Commandos were grouped together in a larger formation known as Layforce and sent to the Middle East.
 The Special Air Service and the Special Boat Squadron were formed from the survivors of Layforce.
 The men of No. 14 (Arctic) Commando were specially trained for operations in the Arctic Circle and specialised in using small boats and canoes to attack shipping.
 The joint service unit No. 30 Commando was formed for intelligence gathering.
 Its members were trained in the recognition of enemy documents, search techniques, safe cracking, prisoner handling, photography, and escape techniques.